 The table above is presented to show how the Committee views Mr. Fairbank's compensation and to which year the compensation awards relate.
-This table differs substantially from the Summary Compensation Table beginning on page 92 and is therefore not a substitute for the information required in that table.
+This table differs substantially from the Summary Compensation Table beginning on page 120 and is therefore not a substitute for the information required in that table.
 There are two principal differences between the Summary Compensation Table and the table above:

 - The table above reports equity-based awards as compensation for the performance year for which they were awarded, even if the award was granted in one year based on performance for the prior year.
 The Summary Compensation Table reports equity-based awards in the year in which they were granted.
-As a result, the performance share awards and cash-settled RSUs granted to Mr. Fairbank in January 2020 for the 2019 performance year, for example, are shown in the table above as 2019 compensation but will be shown in the Summary Compensation Table as 2020 compensation. - The Summary Compensation Table reports the change in pension value and non-qualified deferred compensation earnings and all other compensation.
-These amounts generally are not a result of currentyear compensation determinations and are not shown above.
+As a result, the performance share awards and cash-settled RSUs granted to Mr. Fairbank in February 2022 for the 2021 performance year, for example, are shown in the table above as 2021 compensation but will be shown in the Summary Compensation Table as 2022 compensation. - The Summary Compensation Table reports the change in pension value and non-qualified deferred compensation earnings and all other compensation.
+These amounts generally are not a result of current-year compensation determinations and are not shown above.

-Settlement of Performance Shares Granted in February 2018
+Settlement of Performance Shares Granted in January 2020

-In February 2018, the Committee and the Independent Directors granted the NEOs Financial Performance Shares under which the NEOs could receive in 2021 between 0% to 150% of a target number of shares of the Company's common stock based on the Company's financial performance between January 1, 2018 and December 31, 2020 (the "2018 Financial Performance Shares").
+In January 2020, the Committee and the Independent Directors granted the NEOs Financial Performance Shares under which the NEOs could receive in 2023 between 0% to 150% of a target number of shares of the Company's common stock based on the Company's financial performance between January 1, 2020 and December 31, 2022 (the "2020 Financial Performance Shares").
 Each year, the Committee and the Independent Directors assess the Company's relative performance based on the applicable performance share award metrics relative to the Performance Share Peers over the three-year performance period, and where appropriate, apply a performance share reduction based on the Company's absolute performance.
-See "Performance Share Award Formula" beginning on page 70 for a description of the performance share award formula applicable to the 2018 Financial Performance Shares.
+See "Performance Share Award Formula" on page 95 for a description of the performance share award formula applicable to the 2020 Financial Performance Shares.